 1 cup Sugar

-Melt 1 cup of sugar with water over medium-high heat while stirring constantly to prevent sugar from burning.
+Melt 1 cup of sugar over medium-high heat while stirring constantly to prevent sugar from burning.
+Once the sugar begins to melt, reduce heat.
 Continue to cook until all the sugar has melted and is a nice golden-amber color.
 Pour caramel sauce into the bottom of a large baking tin.
 Allow sugar to cool and begin to harden.

 20 Egg Yolks